 - No DOK

 Click on any Depth of Knowledge level to remove it from the graph.
-For example, you may click DOK 2 and DOK 3 to display only the questions and learning standards assigned DOK 1 and No DOK.
+For example, you may click DOK 2, DOK 3, and No DOK to display only the questions and learning standards assigned DOK 1.

 Step 2: Choose how you want the graph to represent the learning standard.
 Learning standards are sortable by order and percentage: